The luxury, global menswear brand Eton reinvents its business with a digital wholesale showroom and endless aisle D2C capabilities

 As Eton was launching four collections a year, it required showcasing them to potential customers, which involved arranging samples and handling international in-person visits and meetings with retail distribution and channel partners.

-On top of that, Eton’s team had to manually enter orders for tons of products and manage the size distribution, a time-consuming processes prone to errors.
-And when customers were changing or canceling orders, managing all that was even harder, caused serious friction, and left little room for any up- or cross-sell opportunities.
+On top of that, Eton’s team had to manually enter orders for tons of products and manage the size distribution.
+This was a time-consuming process prone to errors.
+Also, when customers were changing or canceling orders, managing all that was even harder, caused serious friction, and left little room for any up- or cross-sell opportunities.

 With such a large wholesale operation and strong physical presence, Eton needed a digitization strategy to streamline operations and enhance the experience for their own team, customers and business partners.
 The brand had a custom tool to manage selling their collections as preorders, but it wasn’t the right fit for the job.
 They wanted to operate remotely and efficiently, applying a holistic approach to sustainability across their business.
 Additionally, innovation has always been part of Eton’s DNA, so it was high time to seek out some modern technology.

 Eton charts a new course by launching a digital showroom

 Eton’s team considered different wholesale platforms, such as Joor and NuOrder.
 The problem with many platforms is that they try to squeeze as many features in as possible without thinking of the impact on the customer journey in terms of usability.

 The search was on when Eton found Centra, a headless ecommerce platform with both Wholesale and Direct-to-Consumer modules.
 Centra satisfied the brand’s requirements and was the final choice.